Mikejo5000/vsts-docs-pr/docs/extend/develop/public-project.md

 ### VSS SDK methods

-The core SDK script, VSS.SDK.js, allows web extensions to communicate with the parent frame to perform operations like initializing communication and getting context information about the current user.
+The core SDK script (VSS.SDK.js) allows web extensions to communicate with the parent frame to perform operations like initializing communication and getting context information about the current user.
 The following VSS SDK methods are not supported for non-member users:

 * `VSS.getAccessToken()`
 * `VSS.getAppToken()`

 ### Extension data service

-Because data managed by the [extension data service](./data-storage.md) is not scoped or secured to a project, non-member users are prevented from reading or writing any type of extension data.
+Because data managed by the [extension data service](data-storage.md) is not scoped or secured to a project, non-member users are prevented from reading or writing any type of extension data.

 #### Example: handling data access errors

-If the data service is unable to access the data service due to permission limitations by the calling user, the promise returned from the call to `getValue` will be rejected.
-The error passed to the reject function will have a name that can be checked to understand why the call to read or write data failed.
+If the current user does not have permission to read or write extension data, the promise returned from the call to `getValue` will be rejected.
+The error passed to the reject function will have a name (`AccessCheckException`) that can be checked to understand if the call failed due to a permission error.

 ```javascript
 VSS.getService(VSS.ServiceIds.ExtensionData).then(function(dataService) {